 The game facilitates teamwork, fairness, discipline and has a host of physical benefits.
 It promotes muscles strength, flexibility, coordination, weight control and cardiovascular endurance.
 Juggling the ball improves foot dexterity, gaining balance and improves cardiovascular sustainability.

-A great sport to tackle the fear of heights and water and also a sport that once learnt, will never be forgotten.
+A great sport to tackle the fear of heights and water and also a sport that, once learnt, will never be forgotten.
 It helps to develop your child’s ability on a singular basis without competing with anyone.

-Swimming improves lung power by teaching breathing control when in water and also improves muscle strength by practising different styles of strokes.
+Swimming improves lung power by teaching breathing control when in water and improves muscle strength by practising different styles of strokes.

-The first thing that a child learns from cycling is road safety and endurance.
+The first thing a child learns from cycling is road safety and endurance.
 Socially they learn patience, discipline and self-esteem.
 The physical benefits, however, outweigh the social benefits.
 Cycling improves the strength of the legs, coordination of reflexes, improves balance, controls weight and strengthens cardiovascular functions.

-Skating develops patience and encourages coordination of reflexes.
+Skating develops patience and encourages the coordination of reflexes.
 The body develops agility, increases muscle strength, improves cardiovascular fitness and helps the body to balance.

 A popular Olympic sport, it is fast gaining popularity amongst kids today.
 Trained experts teach kids with the right equipment and nurture the talent in kids.

-The first and foremost benefit from gymnastics is balance and flexibility.
+The first and foremost benefit of gymnastics is balance and flexibility.
 The sport helps a child to be as flexible as possible as it demands the person to be agile and nimble-footed.
 Socially it encourages a child to be strong and fearless.

 Ideal for girls who are generally not interested in sports, it could be a great way of getting them to exert energy and learn social skills.